mike3d3d/NJ-Info-Tracker/README.md

 # NJ Info Tracker
-Webscrapes live traffic, gas, and weather from central NJ
+Uses the beautifulsoup library to webscrape live traffic, weather, and gas price information from Central NJ.
+Program has two modes:

+# Terminal Program